shohei-kojima/MEGAnE/README.md

 ```

 # Input file
-- MEGAnE supports position-sorted BAM and CRAM file aligned by BWA-MEM, DRAGEN, and Isaac.
+- MEGAnE can take a position-sorted BAM and CRAM file aligned by BWA-MEM and DRAGEN (in the case of DRAGEN, `-skip_unmapped` should be specified).
 - MEGAnE only supports paired-end WGS.
 Single-end WGS is not compatible.
+MEGAnE does not support WES.
 - We recommend to analyze WGS of 25x or higher depth, but it can also analyze 15x depth WGS by using the `-lowdep` option.
 - MEGAnE has a best performance with WGS of 150-bp or longer read length.
 We do not recommend to use WGS of less than 100-bp.
-- For more details, please see our wiki page.
+- For more details, please see our Wiki page.

 # In-depth usage
-Please see our wiki page.
+Please see our Wiki page.

 # Quick usage for human WGS